Radiation Forces and Torques on Janus Cylinders: Slice Analysis of Force and Torque Contours for Dielectric Janus Cylinders

-The figure clearly illustrates that the drag, lift, and torque profiles become increasingly sharp and fluctuating as $\varepsilon_{r_1}$ increases, particularly evident when moving from the left to the right column.
-Moreover, the middle and bottom rows of Fig.~\ref{fig:DJC_V_slice} reveal that for a fixed orientation angle, varying the dielectric contrast ratio not only changes the magnitude of the lift and torque but can also lead to sign reversals.
-This behavior is observed not only for the Janus cylinders with contrasting halves but also in the limiting case of the semi-circular dielectric cylinder (left column), further highlighting the sensitivity of the system to dielectric constant.
+Figure~\ref{fig:DJC_V_slice} presents vertical slices of the radiation drag (top row), lift (middle row), and torque (bottom row) as functions of the dielectric constant ratio $\varepsilon_{r_2}/\varepsilon_{r_1}$ for fixed orientation angles $\phi_0 = 0$, $\pi/4$, and $\pi/2$, with the same column arrangement as Fig.~\ref{fig:DJC_H_slice}.
+The profiles become increasingly sharp and fluctuating as $\varepsilon_{r_1}$ increases, particularly evident when moving from the left to the right column.
+Notably, for a fixed orientation angle, varying the dielectric contrast ratio not only changes the magnitude of the lift and torque but can also produce sign reversals, highlighting the strong sensitivity of these quantities to dielectric contrast.
+This behavior persists even in the limiting case of the semi-circular dielectric cylinder (left column, $\varepsilon_{r_1} = 1$), further demonstrating that the rich orientation- and contrast-dependent structure of the force and torque response is an intrinsic feature of the intermediate scattering regime rather than a consequence of the two-material Janus geometry alone.

+Taken together, the horizontal and vertical slice analyses confirm that the force and torque maps encode information that cannot be inferred from individual parameter sweeps alone, and directly support the design diagram interpretation introduced in the main text.